 Caring for shin guards

 Shin guards get nasty very quickly.
 There are a few ways to clean them to decrease smell and eliminate bacteria.
 First always leave you bag open or take them out to fully dry after practice.
-No one likes wearing shin guards that are still wet from your last practice.
+No one likes wearing shin guards that are still wet from the last practice.
 You can scrub our orthos down with gentle soap and then rinse them off well, you can hose them down outside, or you can even put them in the dishwasher without detergent.
 Some orthos have a removable sleeve.
 Simply slip the sleeve off from the top down, wash in cold water, and air dry.
 To put back on, just insert the bottom of the ortho into the sleeve and fold it over the top.